 It’s not all that uncommon for DVM graduates to seek additional training after completing their initial studies.
 Some evidence suggests that graduates are opting to pursue postgrad training opportunities like internships because they don’t feel adequately prepared for full-time employment immediately after school.

 You can avoid this issue by choosing a veterinary school that emphasizes plenty of hands-on experience.
 That said, this isn’t always an easy thing to identify just by viewing a program’s website.
 Bates suggests attending events like the American Pre-Veterinary Medical Association’s National Symposium, an annual gathering that enables prospective students to speak with representatives from veterinary schools.
 “That’s a great way to talk to all these schools and ask them questions,” he says.

 Another good way to learn how much a school prioritizes hands-on clinical experience is by talking to program alumni or even current students.
 Bates recommends asking questions specifically about career preparedness and the job prospects after graduation.

 3. A tradition of successful graduates

-Impressive graduate outcomes are another great way to recognize a top veterinary school.
+When a program boasts impressive graduate outcomes, that is another good signifier of a top veterinary school.
 Performance on the North American Veterinary Licensing Examination (NAVLE) is one way to measure this.
-Look into what percentage of graduates pass this exam on their first try, and then compare to the average for all schools.
-For the 2017–2018 school year, 89.1 percent of seniors attending accredited veterinary programs who were taking the NAVLE for the first time passed the test.
+To learn how the schools on your list fare, look into what percentage of a program’s graduates pass this exam on their first try and then compare it to the average for all schools.

-And don’t be afraid to get even more specific.
-Ask the admissions team what types of work graduates do, especially if you want to pursue a particular field.
-It’s also a good idea to talk to graduates about how satisfied they are with their careers.
+If you want more specifics, don’t be afraid to ask the admissions team what types of work graduates do, especially if you’re hoping to pursue a particular type of veterinary medicine.
+And once again, you can always speak with program graduates to learn how satisfied they are with their postgrad experiences.

 4. Opportunities to pursue your specific interests